-- What from your experience as a student has affected your ideas about good teaching? - What is the nature of one subject matter area you wish to teach? - What are the possibilities of that subject matter area for guiding students toward meaningful learning experiences? - What kinds of teaching behaviors will you exhibit to exemplify your philosophical position? - What approaches to classroom management do you prefer? - What learning theories do you most strongly identify with and why? - What are your objectives as a teacher? - What is the role of the teacher with respect to motivation, instruction, assessment, and challenge/support? - What should teachers do to accommodate diverse learners? - What teaching methods will you use to work toward your objectives? - How you intend to measure your effectiveness at reaching your objectives? - How will you continue to grow as a teacher during the first five years of your career?
+- What is the purpose of schooling? - What is the nature of the learner in the 21st century? - What is the nature of one subject matter area you wish to teach? - What are the possibilities of that subject matter area for guiding students toward meaningful learning experiences? - What kinds of teaching behaviors will you exhibit to exemplify your philosophical position? - What approaches to classroom management do you prefer? - What learning theories do you most strongly identify with and why? - What are your objectives as a teacher? - What is the role of the teacher with respect to motivation, instruction, assessment, and challenge/support? - What should teachers do to accommodate diverse learners?

+- What teaching methods will you use to work toward your objectives? - How you intend to measure your effectiveness at reaching your objectives? - How will you continue to grow as a teacher during the first five years of your career?
 In the years following?

-In addition to the questions above, you can add your own inquiries-just be sure to identify the specific questions you address.
-Each of your answers to the questions you address-a minimum of three between those listed above and those you identify-must also be illustrated with examples from your fieldwork, including from your work with particular students if applicable.
+In addition to the questions above, you can add your own inquiries-be sure to identify the specific questions you address.
+Each of your answers to the questions you address-a minimum of three between those listed above and those you identify-may also be illustrated with examples from your fieldwork, including from your work with particular students if applicable.